usmansbk/react-native-agenda/README.md

 }

 export interface AgendaListProps {
-  loadPastText?: string; // default: 'Load Past' loadUpcomingText?: string; // default: 'Load Upcoming'
+  loadPastText?: string; // default: 'View Past' loadUpcomingText?: string; // default: 'View Upcoming'

   // The week start day.
 Must be one of the Weekday.MO, Weekday.TU, Weekday.WE constants, or an integer,
   // specifying the first day of the week.
 This will affect recurrences based on weekly periods.